 Laptop testing begins on a visual level.
 We look at the overall quality, how the screen connects to the base, the spacing of the keys, the sturdiness of the chassis (shell), and more.
 We walk around with the unit in our hands to determine its portability: is it extremely heavy?
 How well does it withstand bumps?
 You know, the fun, easy, visual stuff.

 Of course, looks aren’t everything.
 We use specific software to test the processor, graphics, storage read/write speed, and battery life.
 Benchmarking can be a long process – especially when you’re trying to kill a battery that promises an uptime of over 20 hours.
-For laptops with discrete graphics chips, we use PC games to determine how well they render output frames at specific resolutions every second.
+We test graphics chips with PC games to assess resolution and render quality.

 Ultimately, our evaluation stems from both software-generated numbers, and our hands-on personal opinion.
-But we have opinions as parents too, thus we feel that any one of these laptops would be a great fit for one of our own kids.
+We also ask ourselves whether we would choose these laptops for our own children.

 - The best budget laptops for 2020